 Ideal Family Vacations: Road Trip Western USA

-Karee Blunt from Our Woven Journeys tells of her ideal family vacations travelling through many U.S. states.
+Karee Blunt from Our Woven Journeys tells of her ideal family vacations traveling through many U.S. states.

 I have such wonderful memories of time spent on vacation with my family when I was a child.
 Growing up in Texas, most of our trips centered around tent camping in either Arkansas or Colorado.
 However, when I was a teenager my parents took my two brothers and I on a three week vacation that was chock full of history, national landmarks and many great memories!